GlobLinker 4G Hotspot Review: Is the $165 ‘Free Data for Life’ Deal Actually Worth It?

 Bloatware – 7/10

 There is only one program on this laptop that could be considered bloat, and that is the Geekom PC Manager.
-It seems fairly light weight and has some useful functions, such as tracking heat, adjusting microphone profiles, and more.
+It seems fairly light weight and has some useful functions, such as tracking heat, adjusting microphone profiles, and updating/installing drivers, and more.
 I’m usually not a fan of bloatware of any kind and immediately remove it, but this seems reasonable to keep if you want, especially as some function simply opens Window’s settings.
 Otherwise, of course, you are always free to remove it.

 Warranty – N/A

 The GeekBook Pro X14 comes with a one-year warranty, plus an additional one-year warranty when purchased through the geekompc.com website.
+I gave the score the N/A due to not having needed to use it, so I can’t comment on how well it’s honored.

 Price – 9/10

-The current price is $1249 (as of January 2025).
+The current price is $1249 (as of January 2026).
 The initial price, $1,299 appears fair for the unit as far as I am concerned.
 However, a few days after I purchased the laptop, the price was dropped by $50 and a 10% coupon was offered in addition to that.
 Go figure.
 However, the price of the Ultra 5 model was increased by $50, so be aware of this.
 Even without the coupons, at $1249 (as of January 2026), I consider the price fine, especially for it’s OLED screen.
 Keep in mind, these are claimed as “sale” prices, however, I’m not sure if the price will change all that much (though it may with the increased prices of computer parts and due to the CPU and RAM shortages).

 The Ultra 5 125H model comes with a 1 TB SSD and is priced at, currently, $1049.